rbind/njtierney.com/content/post/2024-11-22-geotargets-0-2-0/index.md

 And very in very exciting news, we have a new hex sticker!

-Thanks to [Eric Scott](https://ericrscott.com/) and [Hubert Hałun](https://www.linkedin.com/in/huberthalun/?originalSubdomain=pl) for their work on getting this together, we are really happy with the new sticker!
+Thanks to [Hubert Hałun](https://www.linkedin.com/in/huberthalun/?originalSubdomain=pl) for their work on getting this together, we are really happy with the new sticker!

 <figure>
 <img src="figs/Geotarget_Hex.png" alt="geotargets hex sticker" />